 Could you imagine a pastor preaching a sermon on that subject today?
-Of course not; it's unthinkable.
-Churches avoid politics as much as possible, because they care far more about tax dollars than they do the Word of God.
+There are many churches that avoid politics as much as possible because they care more about money than they do the Word of God.
 But note that the point of these sermons was not to support one party over the other.
-What these sermons were doing was looking at the political actions that were taking place in society and placing them in a Biblical context.
+These sermons were looking at the political actions of the time and placing them into a Biblical context.
 What did the Bible have to say about taxation without representation?
 Was there Biblical support for the American Revolution, or was it a sin against God?
 How did the laws being considered conform to the Word of God?
+What did

-What did God think about our Constitution?
+God think about our Constitution?

-You see, the laws of a nation are a serious matter, and the Church used to care if the laws were just or unjust.
-Pastors wanted their congregations to know how to apply the Word of God to their governments.
-They wanted people to understand how to look at a law (or a politician) and tell if it was right or wrong, Biblical or unbiblical.
-So they preached about politics - just as the prophets in the Bible did.
+You see, the laws of a nation are a serious matter.
+There was a time when the churches of this country deeply cared about whether those laws were just or unjust.
+Pastors wanted their congregations to know how to apply the Word of God to what the government was doing.
+They wanted people to understand how to examine a law and tell if it was Biblical or unbiblical.
+For that reason pastors preached about what politicians were doing - just as the prophets in the Bible did.

-Is it a sin to preach a sermon on a law, and evaluate that law against the Word of God?
-Of course not; why would it?
-God surely cares about whether our laws are just or unjust, and God definitely wants His people to have discernment and wisdom.
-Are pastors today teaching people how to evaluate their governments (and politicians) from a Biblical perspective, and compare their actions and laws to the Word of God?
-No, they most certainly are not.
+Is it wrong for pastors to preach a sermon that evaluates a law against what the Bible says?
+Of course not.
+God surely cares about whether our laws are just or unjust, and God definitely wants His people to have discernment and wisdom!
+I am afraid that there are few pastors today who are teaching people how to evaluate their governments (and their politicians) from a Biblical perspective.

 Why?
-Because it would endanger their tax-exempt status.
-If churches started preaching against ungodly politicians and ungodly laws - which churches did not hesitate to do in the 18th century, when this nation was founded - then the government might take away their tax-exempt status.
-That would cost churches money, and that is just unacceptable.
-Churches will gladly compromise on preaching the Word if the government pays them to do so.
+I suspect the answer is simple: doing so would endanger their tax-exempt status.
+If churches started preaching against ungodly politicians and ungodly laws (which churches didn't hesitate to do in the 18th century when this nation was founded) then the government might take away their tax-exempt status.
+That would cost churches money.
+It seems that churches will gladly compromise on preaching the Word if the government pays them to do so.

-Here is a question for you: could you imagine Elijah or John the Baptist agreeing to not talk about the actions of their kings in exchange for tax-exempt status?
-It's unthinkable, isn't it?
-John the Baptist was willing to go to prison and death in order to "speak truth to power" (to borrow a modern phrase).
+Here's a question for you: can you imagine Elijah or John the Baptist agreeing to not talk about the actions of kings in exchange for money?
+I believe they would be horrified at the very thought of doing something so terrible.
+John the Baptist was willing to go to prison and death in order to "speak truth to power".
 He preached the whole counsel of God, and he excluded no one and nothing - no matter what it cost him.
-Do you think that Elijah would ever have made a deal to be silent about certain issues in exchange for money from the king?
+Elijah would never have made a deal to be silent about certain issues in exchange for money from the king.

-But that is exactly the deal that modern churches have made.
-We have sold out out responsibilities to preach the whole counsel of God in exchange for money, and I assure you that God does not smile on that.
-What God wants us to do is preach the truth, not minimize our tax liabilities.
-He wants us to be faithful, not rich.
+But that's exactly what modern churches have done.
+They have sold out out their responsibility to preach the whole counsel of God in exchange for money, and I am convinced God doesn't approve of that at all.
+God requires us to preach the truth, not minimize our tax liabilities.
+He wants us to be faithful, even if it costs us something.